Learn to code with skills for business, product design, and collaboration: a curriculum for entrepreneurs

 For Ubuntu users or any other unix-based system, you can follow the Windows tutorial above and adapt to work directly in your terminal and web browser.
 If you are using another distribution besides Ubuntu, you can follow the directions for Windows but use the correct package install commands for your OS.

 Now, at this point - no matter what computer/OS you have - you should be at a place where you have a code editor (Visual Studio Code), a terminal, and a working Rails app loaded in a Chrome tab.
-This is a major success and is a good stopping place if you need to grab a drink.
+This is a major success and is a good stopping place if you need to take a break.

 To follow along as I post new articles in this series, subscribe to my newsletter and select the applicable topics (e.g. software development and this tutorial series).
-Feel free to shoot me an email with any questions at any time to email@example.com.
+Again, feel free to shoot me an email with any questions at any time to firstname.lastname@example.org.
 Thanks!

 Continue: Git, HTML, and Embedded Ruby